d4n3sh/thedaneshproject/content/posts/2008-02-04-my-home-made-notebook-cooler.md

   - 892852080

 ---
 Been having a hard time finding a suitable notebook cooler for me.
-I&#8217;ve gone through almost all types of coolers available on the market today.
+I've gone through almost all types of coolers available on the market today.
 Cheapest to the premium priced, single fan to 4 fans, usb powered to adapter powered but yet none did met my standards.

 I decided to go ahead and build my own notebook cooler.
 Played around with acrylic and other materials but what happen was I need to jack my notebook up to get the best air flow.
 This worked fine while on my lap but not when place on a desk.